 That’s why you should take a long view of motorcycle ownership.
 Living in the moment is all well and good when you’re out on the road, but in-between rides, you should be thinking about your vehicle’s care, performance, and long-term value.
 You should be approaching motorcycle ownership with an eye to extending the high-performance life of your motorcycle and preserving its value.

 You’ll pay your mechanic for his or her expert labor.
 You’ll also pay for parts — and making the right decisions on this front is crucial.
 From batteries for motorcycles to motorcycle brakes, you want to invest in high-quality, brand-name products.
-Your motorcycle is a valuable thing, and all of its parts rely on one another.
-Putting a weak link into the mix is not a good idea — it means that your repair may not last as long, and it may also lead to problems with other parts that were previously doing just fine.
+Your motorcycle is valuable, and all its parts rely on one another.
+Putting a weak link into the mix is not a good idea — your repair may not last as long, and it may also lead to problems with other parts that were doing just fine.

 Keeping your motorcycle clean and knowing how to store it (and, if your climate demands it, winterize it) is essential, too.
 If you’re not careful about keeping up with the details on your bike, you could end up with ruined upholstery and damaging rust.
 Those things will torpedo the value of your bike very, very quickly.

 You don’t have to be planning to sell your bike to be aware of its long-term value.
-Even if you’re committed to this bike for life, you should be caring for it carefully in order to maintain its top-notch performance and its safety.
+Even if you’re committed to this bike for life, you should care for it carefully to maintain its top-notch performance and safety.
 To enjoy your bike in all of those future here-and-nows, you need to take a long view in the present.